Executive Coaching Services for

 COACHING IS A WAY TO SHOW UP FOR YOURSELF, SO YOU CAN SHOW UP — EFFECTIVELY AND SUSTAINABLY — FOR THE CAUSES YOU CARE ABOUT.

-I offer focused, personalized help so you can find YOUR way of being more assertive, impactful, and confident in service of what matters to you.
+I offer focused, personalized executive, leadership, and management coaching so you can find YOUR way of being more assertive, impactful, and confident in service of what matters to you.
 For many service-oriented leaders who are used to making space for others, it can be a game changer.
 For you and your team.

 MY WORK SPRINGS FROM THESE PRINCIPLES: